GaganNanu/GaganNanu/README.md

 ### Hi there 👋!
 I am a Computer Science Graduate student at the University of Cincinnati.
 I have 3+ years experience in Software Engineering.

-Skills: Angular, C#, .NET Core, Typescript, JavaScript, Azure, Python, Django, Node.js, Clean Code, SQL/NoSQL.
+Skills: Java, C#, .NET Core, Typescript, JavaScript, Python, Angular, Django, Node.js, Azure, Clean Code, SQL/NoSQL.
 - 🔭 I’m currently working at the Digital Scholarship Center in University of Cincinnati.
 - 🌱 I’m currently learning Django, React and AWS!
 <!--